 where μg and Σg stand respectively for the estimated mean in cluster g and the corresponding estimated covariance matrix.

 In GMMs, the total number of clusters are chosen according to either statistical selection criteria (mostly likelihood-based) or case-study goals.
 A three-component GMM structure, i.e. G=3, was chosen in order to obtain higher discrepancies between two extreme dyadic-behaviour clusters by allowing to have a cluster in between corresponding to an intermediate behaviour.
+This pattern would be consistent with our expectations of joint movement within the pelagic pair trawler fleet: dyads moving together all along, some others joining each other at some moments–like fishing operations, and others moving independently from each other–likely paired with other vessels.

 Each covariance matrix Σg can be expressed as the product of different components which specify its orientation, shape and volume (see Biernacki et al. (2006)).
 We chose a general GMM structure of 3 dyadic-behaviour clusters allowing for the volume, orientation and shape of the clusters to differ from one another, called Gaussian_pk_Lk_Ck in Biernacki et al. (2006).